-However, the defining advantage that a submarine has over a regular ship is that the former can disappear from sight as and when it chooses.
-The ability of a submarine to dive and travel while staying underwater makes it one of the most enviable machines operating in the world’s waters.
+Submarines have a crucial advantage over ships – they can quickly disappear.
+The ability of a submarine to dive and travel while remaining underwater makes it one of the most coveted machines operating in the world’s waters.

-Thanks to the development of sonar and other military tech, however, submarines can now be located much more precisely not just by ships in the vicinity, but also by aircraft flying at thousands of feet above the surface of the water!
+However, thanks to sonar and other military technology development, submarines can now be located much more precisely.
+They can be detected by ships in the vicinity and aircraft flying thousands of feet above the water’s surface.

-There are a number of ways to detect the presence of submarines underwater, but in this article, we’re going to discuss the one that is used by most military aircraft to detect and confirm the presence of a submarine in a given region.
+There are several ways to detect the presence of submarines underwater, but in this article, we will discuss the one used by most military aircraft to detect and confirm the presence of a submarine in a given area.

 The primary method of airborne anti-submarine warfare involves using SONAR – SOund NAvigation and Ranging.
 Simply put, SONAR is a technique that relies on sound waves to detect/locate objects in a particular region.
 You can read about SONAR in more detail in this article.

 There is a specially-designed object – called a sonobuoy – that actually implements the SONAR principle to detect submarines underwater.

 A sonobuoy is a portable sonar system that can be dropped from an aircraft or a ship to detect submarines and conduct underwater research.

 Sonobuoys are packed in canisters and installed in aircraft.
 They are ejected from the aircraft when it passes over a specific region above the water.

 There are three main types of sonobuoys: active, passive, and special-purpose sonobuoys, which are used according to the nature of the mission.